wuxueqian14/ios-swift-project/README.md

 In github, i found a wonderful project --- [30DaysofSwift Project](https://github.com/allenwong/30DaysofSwift).

-Unfortunately for me, i don't like StoryBoard.The project is not all built with code.
-The structure of StoryBoard confused me when I was studying, so I followed his project to refactor and add my own elements.
+That project is not all built with code.
+In my pointview, StoryBoard has many disadvantage.StoryBoard will hide the properties of many controls.
+Reading by others will cause a lot of problems, which is not conducive to code sharing.
+It is also a problem in teamwork.The structure of StoryBoard confused me when I was studying, so I followed his project to refactor and add my own elements by pure Swift code.

 ## 01 CustomFont

 - understand UIApplication, UIViewController, UIView all inherit from NSObject